 An important thing to keep in mind is that by utilizing both DMS and DCS in your quality improvement system you can marry all the separate, disparate data together; Enact can then display it in a useful, easy-to-understand fashion.
 And remember that in Enact data is data, so your fully-automated data can be viewed and analyzed the same way your manual and semi-automated data.
 (In the graphic below, red is manually collected data, blue is semi-automated, and green is fully-automated.)

 The advantages of fully-automated data collection

-Enact is a quality intelligence platform that helps you understand how your processes affect your end-products.
+Enact is a quality intelligence platform that helps you understand how your manufacturing processes affect your end-products.
 If we understand our process well enough, we can measure that process and detect problems before a product is affected.
 Fully-automated data collection is an important part of any data collection effort; it eliminates human errors.
 Is there anything worse than “fat fingering” a data entry?
 You meant to press a 7 there, but instead you pressed 6 and now the data is incorrect and messes up your whole analysis.
 And, perhaps most importantly, fully-automated data collection frees your operators from having to manually enter data, so they can focus on the myriad other tasks they need to keep an eye on.

 Let’s use cookie manufacturing as our example of how fully-automated data collection can help you with your quality improvement endeavors.
 Ideally, you want all your cookies to taste the same, and have the same crunchiness or chewiness.
 With Enact—utilizing DMS and DCS—you can automatically measure oven temperature as well as moisture.